ShapescapeMC/content-guide-generator/README.md

 # Description
-This repository contains a Python module used by the [Content Guide Generator Regolith filters](https://github.com/Shapescape-Software/content_guide_generator).
+This repository contains a Python module used by the [Content Guide Generator Regolith filters](https://github.com/ShapescapeMC/Shapescape-Content-Guide-Generator).
 The module can be used independently, however it is recommended to use it as a Regolith filter.

-You can read more about this tool in the [documentation](docs/README.md)
+You can read more about this tool in the documentation of the Regolith filter.

 # Changelog